a white sink sitting under a blue sky

 Is It Normal to Hear Water Running Through Pipes?
 Understanding Common Plumbing Noises

-Homes, especially older ones, can produce a variety of sounds—from creaking wood to rattling walls—but when it comes to plumbing noises, it’s important not to overlook them.
+Homes, especially older ones, can produce a variety of sounds, from creaking wood to rattling walls, but when it comes to plumbing noises, it's important not to overlook them.
 Plumbing-related sounds like gurgling, banging, or whistling often indicate issues with water pressure, trapped air, or faulty components.
-Recognizing what each plumbing noise means can help you take timely action and avoid serious problems.
+Recognizing what each plumbing noise means can help you take timely action and avoid costly water damage.
+If you're searching for a licensed, insured plumber near me to troubleshoot these issues, local expertise matters.

 What's Normal When You Hear Water Running Through Pipes?

 Some plumbing noises are completely normal and are simply the sound of your home's water system in action.
-It's common to hear a light whoosh of water flowing through the pipes when you turn on a faucet, shower, or run an appliance.
+It's common to hear a light whoosh of water flowing through copper piping, PEX tubing, or older galvanized pipes when you turn on a faucet, shower, or run an appliance.
 Occasionally, pipes may bang or clatter as water moves through them, particularly when valves open or close quickly.
-This noise—commonly known as water hammer—can be harmless in mild cases but may also suggest high water pressure or loose fittings that need attention.
+This noise, commonly known as water hammer, can be harmless in mild cases but may also suggest high water pressure or loose fittings that need attention.
+A pressure regulator or expansion tank can help prevent these issues from escalating.

 Unusual and persistent plumbing noises are often signs that something is wrong with your system.
-If you hear any of the following sounds, it’s a good idea to call a plumber for further inspection:
+If you hear any of the following sounds, it's a good idea to call an experienced, licensed plumber for further inspection:

 • Whistling